kinode-dao/kinode-book/src/kit/chain.md

 ## Arguments

 ```
-$ kit c --help
+$ kit chain --help
 Start a local chain for development

 Usage: kit chain [OPTIONS]

 Options:
   -p, --port <PORT>        Port to run the chain on [default: 8545]
+  -v, --version <VERSION>  Version of Kinode binary to run chain for (foundry version must match Kinode version) [default: latest] [possible values: latest, v0.9.9, v0.9.8, v0.9.7]
   -v, --verbose            If set, output stdout and stderr
   -h, --help               Print help
 ```

 ### `--port`

 Port to run anvil fakechain on.
 Defaults to `8545`.

+### `--version`

+Kinode binary version to run chain for.
+Different Kinode versions have different `foundry` compatibility due to breaking changes in chain state formatting.
+`kit` will prompt you to install the proper version of `foundry`.

 ### `--verbose`